cpliakas/composer-manager-docs/README.md

 ## Why can't you just ... ?

 The problems that Composer Manager solves tend to be more complex than they first appear.
-This page addresses some of the common questions that are asked as to why Composer Manager works the way it does.
+This section addresses some of the common questions that are asked as to why Composer Manager works the way it does.

 ### Why can't you just run "composer install" in each module's root directory?

-If a module contains a `composer.json` file, running `composer install` will download all requirements and dependencies `vendor/` directories in each module with their own autoloaders.
-Relying on this technique poses multiple challenges:
+If a module contains a `composer.json` file, running `composer install` in its root directory will download all requirements and dependencies to `vendor/` directories with their own autoloaders.
+Relying on this technique poses multiple
+challenges:

 * Duplicate library code when modules have the same dependencies
 * Unexpected classes being sourced depending on which autoloader is registered